miguelmarcondesf/activerecord-tenanted/GUIDE.md

 ### LOW

-- [ ] When running code outside of a `while_tenanted` block (e.g., the console), it's probably
+- [ ] When running code outside of a `with_tenant` block (e.g., the console), it's probably
       possible to read associations from an object belonging to tenant A while in tenant B context and getting back records from the wrong tenant.
-This is low priority because normally application code will be sandboxed by the framework with a `while_tenanted` block that prevents shard switching; but we should fix it to prevent errors in tests and while executing code from the console.
+This is low priority because normally application code will be sandboxed by the framework with a `with_tenant` block that prevents shard switching; but we should fix it to prevent errors in tests and while executing code from the console.
 - [ ] The `db:purge` rake task, which is run before the test suite, will emit a harmless but